 Last quarter, non-GAAP EPS came in at -$0.02.
 GAAP EPS of $0.02 for Q4 were 33% lower than the prior-year quarter's $0.03 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the preceding quarter, gross margin was 13.3%, 820 basis points better than the prior-year quarter.
-Operating margin was 9.2%, 1,410 basis points better than the prior-year quarter.
-Net margin was 1.8%, 640 basis points better than the prior-year quarter.
+For the preceding quarter, gross margin was 69.4%, 470 basis points worse than the prior-year quarter.
+Operating margin was -2.4%, much worse than the prior-year quarter.
+Net margin was 6.1%, much about the same as the prior-year quarter.

 Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Golden Star Resources is hold, with an average price target of $1.91.